10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 The best way to explore this region is by booking a stay at one of the lodges located deep within the jungle.
 Staying in the jungle rather than in the main city of Puerto Maldonado will increase your chance of natural animal sightings and also enhance the immersive experience.

-Exploring Tambopata from Cusco is also easily accessible, thanks to the daily one-hour direct flights from Cusco to Puerto Maldonado (the main city hub of Tambopata).
+Tambopata, one of the main National Reserves in the Peruvian Amazon, is also easily accessible from Cusco thanks to the daily one-hour direct flights from Cusco to Puerto Maldonado (the main city hub of Tambopata).

 Once there, we would recommend staying for a minimum of 3-4 days.
 We ended up staying for 4 days and felt like this was the perfect amount of time to experience the Amazonia.